Science Says 92% Of Us Will Not Reach Our Goal

 Your GOAL COACH needs to be someone you trust.
 You feel comfortable with, but someone who is able to be equal parts listener, empathizer and kick in the butt jump starter.

-Over all, good for you for beginning the New Year with a positive outlook on your future.
+Overall, good for you for beginning the New Year with a positive outlook on your future.
 All of us have incredible strengths that come along with areas of challenge where improvements can be made.
-The decision to allow a goal coach to support you can be the biggest different between sampling wishing something to be different, and taking the steps necessary for change.
+The decision to allow a goal coach to support you can be the biggest difference between sampling wishing something to be different, and taking the steps necessary for change.